wso2/docs-mg/en/docs/concepts/developer-first-apis.md

 1.  x-wso2-basePath
 2.  x-wso2-production-endpoints

 The x-wso2-basePath is used to group the all http resources of the open API under a single context so, it will be exposed as a sub resources of a singel API using microgateway.
-This is how microgateway logically seperat one API from the other.
+This is how microgateway logically separate one API from the other.
 The x-wso2-production-endpoints refers to the actual backend service implementation of the API.
 So these two details were mandatory to expose an API using microgateway.

 **But with 3.1.0 onwards none of the wso2 specific open API extensions are mandatory.** Microgateway resolves base path and back end url as below

 1.  **For swagger 2.0**
     The swagger 2.0 specification  defines a way of providing the [base path and the host](https://swagger.io/docs/specification/2-0/api-host-and-base-path/) of the service.
 If the swagger specifies the combination of **schemes, basePath and host** attributes, microgateway will drive the back end service url using host and schemes, and derive the base path using the base path attribute
-2.  **For Open API 3.0
+2.  **For Open API 3.0**
-    ** The open API 3.0 specification defines a way of providing [server](https://swagger.io/docs/specification/api-host-and-base-path/) url of the API defines by the open API definition.
+    The open API 3.0 specification defines a way of providing [server](https://swagger.io/docs/specification/api-host-and-base-path/) url of the API defines by the open API definition.
 Microgateway derive the base path and the back end service url using the **servers** object defined in the open API definition.
-    For if the server url is defined as ex: <http://test.com/v2> then microgateway will resolve backend service url as the given URL and it will also expose the API using the base path(context) /v2.
+    For if the server url is defined as ex: `http://test.com/v2` then microgateway will resolve backend service url as the given URL and it will also expose the API using the base path(context) /v2.

 ## Updating the API